Alzheimer’s and the Holidays: 5 Tips for an Enjoyable Season

 To avoid shocking family or friends during holiday visits, it’s a good idea to update them on your older adult’s current condition before they come over.

-Being surprised could make family members irrationally angry, ignore your older adult, or insist on making unwise changes to their life.
+Being surprised can make family members irrationally angry, cause them to ignore your older adult, or lead them to insist on making unwise changes to their lives.

 One way to give people time to absorb the info ahead of time is by sending an email – we’ve even got a sample letter you can use.